WooCommerce Setup

 Login Not Working

-.htaccessrewrite rules are in place - Test the token endpoint directly with curl (see Step 2)
+- Test the token endpoint directly with curl (see Step 2)

 Checkout Errors